ahrifat7/Emotion_detector/README.md

-# Emotion_detector
+# Final Project

-Final Project: Submission and Evaluation
+This repository contains the Emotion Detector application built using the Watson NLP library, Flask, and unit testing, as part of the Final Project.